kensanata/just-halberds/Just-Halberds.md

 going to fire bolt the orcs.
 If Fo Pi misses, the orcs get the initiative.
 They decide to grapple Fo Pi.
 Thus, the side with initiative determines what gets used in the attack and this constrains what gets used in the defence.
-It's hard to imagine how one would use fire-magic and fire bolts against a bunch of grappling orcs.
+Fire-magic and fire bolts are not going to be of much use against a bunch of grappling orcs, for example.

 ## Agreeing on results